Curious about how to swim with sea turtles in the wild? This guide to swimming with turtles in Akumal will outline everything you need to know.

 According to a 2014 study by the Akumal Ecological Center (AEC), the presence of swimmers within 5m caused stress to the turtle population while a parallel study showed that the number of turtles leaving Akumal Bay was directly proportionate to the increasing number of tourists present.

-In an effort to preserve the health of the turtle population, the AEC, along with the Secretary of the Environment and Natural Resources (SEMARNAT) are attempting to introduce guidelines that will restrict the number of tourists in the water at any given time.
+In an effort to preserve the health of the turtle population, the AEC and the Secretary of the Environment and Natural Resources (SEMARNAT) are attempting to introduce guidelines that will restrict the number of tourists in the water at any given time.

 My advice to you, in order to avoid possible fines, is to purchase a tour or attempt to swim with turtles in a different location.